AnthonyGarry/Portfolio/README.md

 --TODO--

-WORDBREAK IS maybe back (It certainly broke in a weird way on Edge.
-But I lost most hope in Microsoft a few years ago so I am sadly not very surprised.)

-Trouver comment faire texte qui bouge pour accueil, probablement animation ?
-Pour toutes les commandes ?
+Finish translation of English side

-Since when does the page jump back up on navbar opening and why ?
+Since when does the page jump back up on navbar opening and why ? -- Don't really care

-Fix Halgand Image on Phone
+Fix Halgand Image on Phone -- To be checked

-Continuity breach - Hidden link in the Website/SiteWeb

 --DONE--